Spencer Whistle Stop and Beyond...

 Some day-hikers along the route to Spencer Glacier

 Walk the Spencer Glacier Trail with a Forest Service ranger to learn about the natural and cultural history of area.
 This 1.3 mile hike (one-way) takes you to a scenic overlook providing outstanding views of Spencer Glacier.
 For those seeking a longer hike, the trail continues another 1.8 miles to the edge of the glacier.
 Remember that you need to be back at the Spencer Whistle Stop no later than 4:30 to catch the Glacier Discovery Train back to Portage.
-If you want to stay at Spencer longer, you can catch the Coastal Classic Train at 8:00 PM, but you must be at the Whistle Stop when the train arrives or else it will not stop.

 The stonehenge-like firepit at the group campsite